aoloe/scribus-manual-development/README.md

 # Notes

 `scribus/scplugin.cpp` defines `ScPlugin`, `ScActionPlugin` and `ScPersistentPlugin` that are defined for different tasks.
 See the comment at the beginning of the file for more details.

+- a good example of dev docs posted by kunda: http://musescore.org/en/developers-handbook